 MATH 463.
 Probability and Statistics II.
-Starting from a review of probability distributions and their underlying assumptions and features, this course focuses upon selected problems from experimental design with the mathematical models and methods used to solve them.
-Topics will be chosen from parametric and non-parametric hypothesis testing, ANOVA, partial and multiple correlation methods, regression, curve fitting, and Monte Carlo simulation.
+Starting from a review of probability distributions and their underlying assumptions and features, this course focuses upon statistical estimation and data analysis.
+Topics will be chosen from parametric and non-parametric hypothesis testing, ANOVA, partial and multiple correlation methods, regression techniques and Bayesian methodology..
 Prerequisites: and .

 MATH 494-1.
 History and Foundations of Mathematics.
 A study of the historical development of the main ideas in mathematics, with an emphasis on the nineteenth-century developments in axiomatics, logic, number and set theory which led to the twentieth-century developments in the philosophy and foundations of mathematics.
 Prerequisites: MATH 341 and 351.

 MATH 494-2.
 Senior Seminar.
 Completion and presentation of a major applied project.
 Integration of applied mathematics and faith-based mission in underserved communities.
 Survey of important historical and modern day advances in applied mathematics.
 Prerequisite: Senior standing in the Applied Mathematics major or consent of instructor.
 (2)